forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 ## Assign Front Matter Templates

-Until now everytime you created new content you would have to choose from a long list of all Front Matter Templates, even if they didn’t make sense for that part of a site.
-Now you can assign one or more Front Matter Templates for a specific content type (top-level directory) and only expose those when a specific type of content is edited.
+Until now everytime you created new content you would have to choose from a long list of Front Matter Templates.
+That wasn't ideal and bogged content editors down.

+Now you can assign one or more Front Matter Templates for a specific content type and only expose them for that type of content.
 You can even provide them in an order you specify.

 ![](/uploads/2018/07/create-posts.gif)